Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 New Additions:
 - Reworked the "Throne of Thorns" journal:
-  -- Scripting refactored to use variable maps & effects/triggers reviewed -- New custom journal widget showcasing the two dynastic leaders -- Fixed several issues where the Dynastic changeover events would not fire
+  -- Scripting refactored to use variable maps & effects/triggers reviewed -- ##New custom journal widget showcasing the two dynastic leaders -- ##Fixed several issues where the Dynastic changeover events would not fire
-- ##Completely rebuilt the "Powderkeg of Europe" journal:
+- ##Completely rebuilt the "Powderkeg of Europe" journal & associated content:
-  -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- Several new events to better integrate with features from 1.10 and 1.13 -- Integration with the new CMF Situations UI widget to better present the journal content
+  -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- ##Several new events to better integrate with features from 1.10 and 1.13 -- Integration with the new CMF Situations UI widget to better present the journal content
-- Added a "Charioteer" trait in the event your redneck ruler joins the chariot races
+- Added a "Charioteer" trait in the event your redneck ruler joins a chariot races

 Fixes:
 - ##Fixed several issues that could derail Greece's "Military League" journal